doviedob/CardioAR3D/README.md

   <img src="https://github.com/doviedob/CardioAR3D/blob/1c0741bccea0d52682b569b8c40b8656d9dd0d7c/Images/ClinicaCardioVID.png" width="410" height="150" alt="CardioVID">
 </div>

-Internship project from Universidad de Antioquia for developed a 3D reconstruction process in pediatric patients with congenital heart disease.
+Internship project of the Bioengineering career of the University of Antioquia for developed a 3D reconstruction process in pediatric patients with congenital heart disease.
 This application is based on the radiology [MONAI sample app](https://github.com/Project-MONAI/MONAILabel/tree/main/sample-apps/radiology) and was modified for the segmentation for main anatomy of heart on CT Scans.

 ### Table of Contents